SHABIN-K/Nextjs_Prompt-sharing-app/README.md

 # Prompt-sharing-App

-With all advanced Social Media features, such as Google Authentication, create, edit, delete and save posts, like and comment on other people's posts, search and filter images and much more
+With advanced social media features including Google authentication, create, edit, delete, and displaying on other people's profiles, search and filter data, and much more.

 ## Tech Stack
    * NEXT.JS